Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Liberty Grove has an extremely high national income level according to the latest Australian Taxation Office data aggregated by AreaSearch for the financial year ending June 2023.
+The suburb of Liberty Grove has a notably high income level nationally, according to AreaSearch's aggregation of the latest ATO data for the financial year ended June 2023.
 The median income among taxpayers in Liberty Grove is $63,939, with an average income of $89,813.
-This compares to Greater Sydney's figures of $60,817 and $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since the financial year ending June 2023, current estimates for Liberty Grove would be approximately $69,604 (median) and $97,770 (average) as of September 2025.
-According to figures from the Census conducted in August 2021, household, family and personal incomes in Liberty Grove all rank highly nationally, between the 86th and 93rd percentiles.
-The earnings profile shows that the $1,500 - $2,999 weekly income bracket dominates with 30.0% of residents (611 people).
-Higher earners also represent a substantial presence in Liberty Grove, with 44.3% exceeding $3,000 weekly.
-High housing costs consume 16.5% of income, but strong earnings still place disposable income at the 92nd percentile nationally.
-The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 10th decile.
+These figures are higher than those for Greater Sydney, which stand at $60,817 and $83,003 respectively.
+Based on a Wage Price Index growth rate of 8.86% from July 2023 to September 2025, estimated incomes in Liberty Grove would be approximately $69,604 (median) and $97,770 (average) as of that date.
+According to the Census conducted in August 2021, incomes in Liberty Grove rank highly nationally, with household, family, and personal incomes all falling between the 86th and 93rd percentiles.
+The earnings profile shows that the $1,500 - 2,999 weekly income bracket dominates, with 30.0% of residents (618 people) earning within this range.
+This aligns with the regional trend where this cohort also represents 30.9%.
+A substantial proportion of residents, 44.3%, earn more than $3,000 weekly, indicating strong purchasing power in the community.
+Despite high housing costs consuming 16.5% of income, disposable income still ranks at the 92nd percentile nationally.
+The area's SEIFA income ranking places it within the 10th decile.

 Frequently Asked Questions - Income